apache/iceberg/site/docs/evolution.md

    .commit();
 ```

-Spark supports updating partition spec through its `ALTER TABLE` SQL statement, see more details in [Spark SQL](../spark/#alter-table-write-ordered-by).
+Spark supports updating sort order through its `ALTER TABLE` SQL statement, see more details in [Spark SQL](../spark/#alter-table-write-ordered-by).